Custom Cycling Orthotics Revolutionise Foot Comfort and Peak Performance

 Should I Wear Orthotics While Cycling?

 Your feet are a vital part of the cycling process.
-And orthoses can help avid cyclists correct cycling conditions from shin splints to plantar faciosis or simply to regulate temperature or address toe numbness.
+And orthoses can help avid cyclists correct cycling conditions from shin splints to plantar fasciitis or simply to regulate temperature or address toe numbness.
 If you’re wondering if custom-prescribed and fabricated orthoses can enhance your enjoyment on those long rides, simply make an appointment with The Foot Practice today to learn how your feet can benefit from custom cycling orthoses.